mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/MarkerTrack/markertrack.md

 **Import Marker Track**

-In opposite to the export of an marker track the import does not read a .gpx file.
+In opposite to the export of a marker track the import does not read a .gpx file.
 Instead the current selected track will be imported as a marker track.
 So if you want to reopen a saved marker track, then make this marker track first the selected track and then use
 <span style="color:gray">*Menu | Marker Track | Import*</span>  as a second step.